anagha-google/cloud-composer-setup-foundations/01-modules/02f-secure-cc2-iteration1-MVDD.md

 <hr>

-## 6. BigQuery specific permissions
+## 6. Grant BigQuery specific IAM permissions

 The Cloud Dataflow template persis to BigQuery and we will run the DAG as the UMSA.
 Therefore, we will need to grant the **UMSA**, the requisite permissions.
 This was already completed in the very first module.<br>